-Complete the Undergraduate Admission Application.
-ASU prefers that you apply online, http://www.asu.edu/ugapp.

-Submit the nonrefundable application fee

-Non-residents - Fall 2008, Winter 2008, Spring 2009 and Summer 2009 the application fee is \$50.
-Starting Fall 2009 the application fee is \$55.
+- 1. Complete the Undergraduate Admission Application.
+ASU prefers that you apply online. - 2.
+Submit the nonrefundable application fee - Arizona Residents \$25 - Non-residents Fall 2008, Winter 2008, Spring 2009 and Summer 2009 the application fee is \$50.
+Starting Fall 2009 the application fee is \$55. - 3.
 Have your ACT or SAT scores (TOEFL score for international students) sent directly to ASU.
-ACT or SAT scores are required for merit scholarship consideration and for ASU course placement.
+ACT or SAT scores are required for merit scholarship consideration and for ASU course placement. - 4.
 Applicants must request transcripts from each educational institution attended.
 Official transcripts must be mailed or sent electronically directly to Undergraduate Admissions by the records office of the issuing institution(s).
 ASU does not accept transcripts sent or carried by hand by applicants themselves or transmitted by fax.
 High school transcripts must show GPA and date of graduation.
 ASU requires an English translation of all foreign-language transcripts.